-It is a strange fact that the subjects of God's spring holy days and firstborns appear in the same contexts.
+It is an unusual fact that the subjects of God's spring holy days and firstborns appear in the same contexts.
 Here is what this means to us.

 Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.

 John Ritenbaugh focuses on the deeply felt sense of obligation we feel knowing that a ransom has been paid to redeem us from the death penalty.
-While we have been justified through grace by faith, good works are the concrete and public reality of this faith.
-Because we have been bought with an awesome price, we have no right to pervert our lives, but are obligated to look upon our bodies as sacred holy vessels in His service.
-In John 15:16 Christ teaches that He has appointed us to bring forth fruit.
-Christ's special calling produces a sense of gratitude, loyalty, and intimate friendship in which we feel an abhorrence of letting Him down.
+While we have been justified through grace by faith, good works are the concrete and public reality of this fait. . .

 Our conviction reveals itself in living by faith.
 Moses is a stunning example of how a convicted Christian should live — with loyalty and faithfulness to God.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.